 Rocky gullies, swirling currents, dense cover provided by beds of kelp - all reassuring stuff if you're a fish.

-But for us, the downside of rock fishing - certainly when bottom fishing - is that tackle losses can be a little depressing.
+But for the fisherman, the downside of fishing over rocky ground - certainly when bottom fishing - is that tackle losses can be a little depressing.
+But there are ways of minimising them...

 It's worth noting that a baitcast reel - a multiplier - isn't ideal for this.
 With much of the line being off the spool, its effective diameter is greatly reduced resulting in a very low gear at the start of the retrieve - just when you need a high rate of retrieve most.
 A fixed spool spinning reel, with a its wider spool diameter will be compromised to a much lesser degree.